Woodland Gardens

 Multi stemmed coppice as the basis of a garden

 Managing the garden as an active resource that feeds back into the garden itself, is a circular, or closed-loop ecosystem and is highly resilient.
 It also create a staggering range of biodiverity and change within the fixed framework of a garden, as light is opened up in one area and shade increases in another, giving a huge dynamic in a small plot.
-The coppiced material can be used in the garden as poles or edging, it can be chipped into mulch to be returned tot he soil.
-Such a garden needs no external input.
+The coppiced material can be used in the garden as poles or edging, it can be chipped into mulch to be returned to the soil.
+Such a garden needs no external inputs and have a very positive impact.

-The range of woodland plants, both native and exotic, that thrive in woodland conditions is well known to many gardeners, giving them a well thought-through structure and management plan is less well considered, yet makes all the difference.
+The range of woodland plants, both native and exotic, that thrive in woodland conditions is well knowns, while giving them a well thought-through structure and ecological management is less well considered, yet makes all the difference.

 Camassias flowering on the woodland edge, planted in grass.
 They love and thrive in these conditions, as do many other plants.